Stage Performance Tips for Singers + What You Should Never Do

 How to own the stage for a memorable live performance

-Engage with the audience
+#16 Engage with the audience

-When performing on stage, interacting with the audience is a must.
 This can range from simply smiling and giving eye contact to show you’re enjoying yourself, to using your eyes, face and body to reflect the emotions of the song.

-Make use of props
+#17 Make use of props

 During your singing performance, make use of whatever props you have to work with.
 Choreograph and practise your routine; and if you get the opportunity, in advance, learn the stage so that you can use the space provided effectively.
 If you have a mic stand, use it during the softer bits and consider taking the mic out when the song gains pace.

 #18 Consider bringing dancers on stage

 If you are performing a fast-paced song on stage, why not bring some dancers — not only will you create a more enjoyable performance for the audience, it will be a more memorable one.
-Of course, the performance will only be as good as your worst dancer (so choose them carefully) and ensure you get involved in the routine so plenty of practise is essential!
+Of course, the performance will only be as good as your worst dancer (so choose them carefully) and ensure you get involved in the routine so plenty of practice is essential!
 You will also have to consider your fitness if doing large parts of the routine otherwise it will affect your breathing and vocal control.

-Make an impression from beginning to the end
+#19 Make an impression from beginning to the end

 Walk confidently on stage and maintain that confidence throughout your performance.
 It’s easy to tell which performers are nervous when they walk on stage and it often takes a while to fade.
 The more you perform, the easier this should get.

-Talk to the audience during the performance between songs
+#20 Talk to the audience during the performance between songs

 Talking to the crowd.
 Announce yourself when you come on stage (if you’ve not already been announced).
 If you are performing a full set, and you feel it is appropriate for the mood, use any transition period to introduce your next song and, at the end of your set, thank the audience and let them know you’re grateful that you have had the opportunity to perform for them.